Money Maker Candle Kit

-So you’ve got a kit full of awesome candle making products in your hands… now what?
+So you’ve got your money maker candle kit full of awesome candle making products in your hands… now what?

 There’s a lot to consider as you’re building your brand and figuring the ins and outs of your new candle making business, but don’t worry… we’re here to help!